WeebSec/weebsec/_posts/2019-06-1-devel-walkthrough.md

 In this case we have 2 ports open which is `ftp` and `http` and I noticed that in ftp we can login as Anonymous.

 # FTP-Port 21
-There aren't that much to enumerate and I found out that the directory you are in when you logged in through ftp is the web directory of the website.
+There aren't that much to enumerate other than that your directory that you are in is the web directory.
 # HTTP-Port 80
 It's just the default page of IIS7:
 ![](/img/devel-writeup/screenshot1.png)